-This vegan chocolate ice cream recipe is so easy to make, because it’s made with only 5 ingredients!
-Enjoy this uber rich, thick, and creamy dairy free ice cream!
+This vegan chocolate ice cream recipe is so easy to make because it’s made with only 5 ingredients!
+Enjoy this uber-rich, thick, and creamy dairy-free ice cream with some vegan magic shell on top.
 You’ll love that every bite offers the most perfect chocolate flavor!
+If you love vegan summer desserts, be sure to try this vegan raw cheesecake.

-Even though I’m vegan now, I still have the some of the same cravings.
-That means, vegan ice cream is one of my favorite treats, especially in the summer months.
+Even though I’m vegan now, I still have some of the same cravings.
+That means vegan ice cream is one of my favorite treats, especially in the summer months.
 I even love using it to make my vegan frozen drumsticks!

 How to Make Vegan Chocolate Ice Cream